powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 | $$Aliases$$ | Additional unique identifiers associated with each network component |
 | $$Properties$$ | To add additional data items to network components |

-The `Id` is the only required attribute and by default `Fictitious` is set to false. `Aliases` offers the possibility of adding additional unique identifiers to each component.
+The `Id` is the only required attribute and by default `Fictitious` is set to `false`. `Aliases` offers the possibility of adding additional unique identifiers to each component.
 An `AliasType` can be specified to indicate what it corresponds to. `Properties` allows to associate additional arbitrary data items under the general schema of pairs `<key, value>`.

 ### Network
 [![Javadoc](https://img.shields.io/badge/-javadoc-blue.svg)](https://javadoc.io/doc/com.powsybl/powsybl-core/latest/com/powsybl/iidm/network/Network.html)